Arif-PhyChem/MLQD/README.md

         'time': 20,                     # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
         'time_step': 0.05,              # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better  stick to that for good accuracy).
 Default values are 0.1 (KRR SB), 0.05 (AIQD and OSTL for spin-boson model) and 0.005ps for FMO complex.
         'QDmodel': 'useQDmodel',        # string: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
-        'MLmodelType': 'AIQD',          # string: Type of model we wanna use, here AIQD.
+        'QDmodelType': 'AIQD',          # string: Type of model we wanna use, here AIQD.
 The default option is OSTL 'XfileIn': 'x_input',           # str: Input parameters should be in the same format as the model was trained on.
 Here "x_input" can be a txt file ('XfileIn': 'x_input').
 It can be a list or an array and in this case you need to pass the name of the array or list (XfileIn = x_input).
         'numLogf': 1.0,                 # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
         `LogCa` : 1.0,                  # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)